Deveo/ember-emojione/README.md

 This addon, `ember-emojione`, imports only the `emojione.js` library (~50 KiB large gzipped).

-If you want, you can still import the whole `emojione` Bower package manually, see below.
+If you want, you can manually import EmojiOne CSS and sprite files, or even the whole `emojione` Bower package.
+Please see below how to do that.

-For the simplicity of manual Bower import, `ember-emojione` does not offer an ES module.
+For the simplicity of importing manually, `ember-emojione` does not offer an ES module.
 If you need low-level access to the EmojiOne JS library, please use the `emojione` global var.